skoike/bunpu3/README.md

 This software is incomplete and we are seeking suggestions for improvement and cooperation in enhancements.
-For the improvement and cooperation of this software, please provide the derivation including modification, addition, mergers,combination, translation with available information to above address the assumption that it will be published.
+For the improvement and cooperation of this software, please provide the derivation including modification, addition, mergers, combination, translation with available information to above address the assumption that it will be published.
 The contents will be reflected in this software and its branches based on public nature and my leeway.

-When using or referring to this software, please correspond the copyright of this software and the rights in patent applications(PCT/JP2020/034566 and divisional other).
+When using or referring to this software, please correspond the copyright of this software and the rights in patent applications(JP7649452 and divisional other).
 Please contact with above address if you want to use or refer to a part of this software and distribute it privately or use it for commercial purposes.

-The software is incomplete and is provided without warranty.Warranties here include, but are not limited to, warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The software is incomplete and is provided without warranty.
+Warranties here include, but are not limited to, warranties of merchantability, fitness for a particular purpose, and non-infringement.
 The author or copyright holder of this software, whether contractual, tort, or otherwise, is due to or related to the software, or uses or uses the software.
 We shall not be liable for any claims, damages or other obligations arising from any other dealings.